TikTok's growing global popularity has made the co-founder of its parent company, ByteDance, China's richest person.

 However, recently he has been put in the spotlight again after he was named in the list as the richest person in China, Telegraph reports.

-After leading ByteDance for nearly a decade, Zhang stepped down as CEO in 2021, telling employees that he is "not very social, preferring solitary activities such as being online, reading, listening to music and thinking that what can be possible".
+After leading ByteDance for nearly a decade, Zhang stepped down as CEO in 2021, telling employees that he was "not very social, preferring solitary activities like being online, reading, listening to music, and thinking about what might be possible."

-"The truth is that I lack some of the skills that make an ideal manager," Zhang was quoted as saying at the time, according to Reuters, saying he would be a better help to the company in a role that does not it involved managing people directly.
+"The truth is that I lack some of the skills that make an ideal manager," Zhang was quoted as saying at the time, according to Reuters, saying he would be a better help to the company in a role that did not involve managing people directly.

 Zhang's parents worked as civil servants, according to Bloomberg.